DevDengChao/resilience4j-time-limiter-triggered-after-feign-response/readme.md

-# Resilience4j's TimeLimiter Always Triggered Bug
+# [Solved] Resilience4j's TimeLimiter Always Triggered Bug

 This project shows Resilience4j's TimeLimiter always triggered even feign request completed inside `postConstruct()` callback.

+By upgrading spring cloud version to 2021.0.4-snapshot and disable resilience4j's thread pool, the problem gone.

+See https://github.com/spring-cloud/spring-cloud-circuitbreaker/issues/120#issuecomment-1219968266 for more details.

 ## How this comes

 I found this issue because I want to warm up feign clients before the application receives any client requests to reduce the response time when the application was (re-)started recently.

 So I found a proper place (I think), the `postConstruct()` callback, to warm up my Feign clients, but the application failed to start then.

 ## How to reproduce the issue